DotIN13/plainwhite-wannaexpresso.com/en-us/_posts/2016-01-28-beautiful-days-in-boracay.md

 locale: en_US
 ---

-{% include post-image.html link="post-boracay/beach.jpg" alt="Beautiful boracay island" %}
+{% include post-image.html link="post-boracay/beach.jpg" alt="Beautiful Boracay Island" %}
 <p>Beautiful days in Boracay.
 Bukos, known as coconuts, here are as cool as the ones in
     Hainan.
 The sand on the beach here is white as milk.
 The sky is purely blue.
 Good news, no air-pollution!
 Maybe my nose would get better.
 LoL.</p>